-The Library will also be home to the University's extensive range of books and Special Collections, such as the Froebel Archive, Richmal Compton Collection and Ann Hutchinson Guest Collection.
-It will also house other specialist collections such as The Centre for Marian Studies, a collection of resources covering all matters regarding the Virgin Mary, the Queen's Archive, featuring material on authority and governance within the Roman Catholic Church in the UK and the Jewish Resource Centre Collection.
+The Library is home to our Special Collections, such as the Froebel Archive, Richmal Compton Collection and Ann Hutchinson Guest Collection.
+It will also houses other specialist collections, such as The Centre for Marian Studies, a collection of resources covering all matters regarding the Virgin Mary, the Queen's Archive, featuring material on authority and governance within the Roman Catholic Church in the UK and the Jewish Resource Centre Collection.

 General email enquiries: email@example.com